jvssvj/API-With-Database/README.md

 ## Endpoints

-His document lists the main API endpoints for managing customers, products, and orders.
+Lists the API endpoints for managing customers, products, and orders.

 ### Customers (`/customers`)